vbaconnet-ledger/developer-portal/_docs/nano-app/build.md

 #### For the Nano S

-In the source folder of your application:
+In the source folder of the application:

 ```bash
 $ # docker can be replaced with podman or buildah without sudo